stonstad/Stellar.Benchmarks/README.md

  ## FastDB Serialization and Parallelism

 The default out-of-the-box configuration for FastDB does not enable serialization contracts or parallel serializaiton.
-FastDB parallelizaiton (BufferMode.WriteParallelEnabled) serializes, compreses, and encrypts data using separate threads.
+FastDB parallelizaiton serializes, compreses, and encrypts data using separate threads.
 For small records the difference is marginal (198K vs 217K Op/s).
+However ...

   Method   | Product | Op/s      | FileSize |
 --------- |-------- |----------:|---------:|